1995parham-learning/python101/README.md

 # Python 101

-It's better to use [pyvenv](https://github.com/pyenv/pyenv) with your python code if you want to have the latest version of python:
+It's better to use [pyenv](https://github.com/pyenv/pyenv) with your python code, if you want to have the latest version of python:

 ```bash